How to keep your home warm while staying safe

 “We don’t want any house fires, which is the number one disaster and emergency in Arkansas and Oklahoma.
 We don’t want that to happen,” said Cooper.

-He recommends making sure the heater is 3 feet away from all objects and walls, keeping blankets away from the heater and making sure nothing flammable is nearby.
+He recommends making sure the heater is three feet away from all objects and walls, keeping blankets away from the heater, and making sure nothing flammable is nearby.

 If the space heater is electric, make sure the outlet isn’t overworked.